jhiatt/county_data/README.md

 ### Step 1
 The first step is to scrape or pull in county data and add it to a map.
 The great people at the U.S. Bureau of Labor Statistics have already created a map which can be found [here](https://data.bls.gov/lausmap/showMap.jsp;jsessionid=130728D21177009D119C2F3F57220E2B._t3_07v).
 I can use this map to check my results.

+### Step 2
+For the second step I will gather election data.
+I have chosen the MIT Data Lab and have started with the dataset found [here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/VOQCHQ),  This data set tracks presidential election results by county (general election, not primaries).
+Currently it is only updated through 2016, but hopefully it will be updated for 2020 and we can use it with minimal adjustment.